Mmaneesh007/covid-vaccine-tracker/INTERVIEW_PREP.md

 **Q: If you had more time, what would you add?**

+1. **Email Notifications:** "I would implement a notification system using SendGrid to alert users when vaccine data changes for countries they follow."
+2. **Blockchain Verification:** "I would add blockchain-based vaccine certificate verification to combat fake certificates - this would be a massive competitive differentiator as no major tracker has this feature."
-1. **Mobile App:** "I would build a React Native mobile app to reach more users."
+3. **Mobile App:** "I would build a React Native mobile app to reach more users with native push notifications."
-2. **Real-Database:** "I would migrate from SQLite to **PostgreSQL** to handle higher concurrency and scale."
-3. **User Accounts:** "I would add authentication so users can save their favorite countries and get email alerts."
+4. **User Accounts:** "I would add Firebase authentication so users can save their favorite countries and build personalized dashboards."
-4. **API:** "I would expose the cleaned data via a **FastAPI** endpoint for other developers to use."
+5. **Advanced Analytics:** "I'm planning to implement XGBoost-based AI risk prediction to provide personalized COVID risk scores based on user location and vaccination status."

 ---